A Gleason solution model for row contractions: Commutative de Branges-Rovnyak model for CCNC row contractions

+\begin{lemma}{ (Extremal Gleason solutions)} Let $b \in \scr{S} _d (\mc{H} , \K )$ be a Schur-class multiplier.
+If $X$ is any extremal Gleason solution for $\scr{H} (b)$, then the characteristic function, $b_X$, of $X$, coincides weakly with $b$. \end{lemma}

-\begin{eg}{ (Extremal Gleason solutions)} Given any purely contractive $b \in \scr{S} _d (\H , \K)$, Example \ref{GSCCNC} proved that any contractive extremal Gleason solution, $X$, for $\scr{H} (b)$ is a CCNC row contraction.
-Using the model constructed as in Example \ref{FSeg}, we will now show that the characteristic function, $b_X$, of $X$, coincides weakly with $b$.
+\begin{proof} Given any purely contractive $b \in \scr{S} _d (\mc{H} , \K)$, Lemma \ref{GSCCNC} proved that any contractive extremal Gleason solution, $X$, for $\scr{H} (b)$ is a CCNC row contraction.
+Using the model constructed as in Subsection \ref{FSeg}, we will now show that the characteristic function, $b_X$, of $X$, coincides weakly with $b$.